Greek Feta Appetizer with Honey and Sesame

 • 1 egg white

-• 2 slices orange (to cleanse the palate, but optional)
+• 2 slices orange (to refresh but optional)

-• as needed vegetable oil (for frying, preferably peanut, but I use corn 😁)
+• to taste seed oil (for frying preferably peanut but I use corn 😁)

 Tools